-Friendship-building activities help children in K-3 develop strong social skills.
-When relationships are an important factor in education, kids succeed in school and life.
+Friendship-building activities help children in K-3 develop strong social skills, make new friends, and feel secure with peers at school.
+When relationships are important in education, kids succeed in school and life.

 Friendship Building Activities for the K-3 Classroom